 1978 Motor Sport with white Krauser bags Thanks to John Ruchalski for this beautiful photo.

 The story of Krauser bags is mixed into the bags made by Krauser for BMW.
-This makes it very confusing indeed.
+This makes it very confusing, indeed.
 The Krauser hard bags came out in about 1971.
 They took over the market very quickly.
 The bags offered by BMW were the old leather bags.
-They never sold well in the USA and Krauser basically put all of the competition way back in second place.
+They never sold well in the USA, and Krauser basically put all of the competition ways back in second place.

 Some of the photos show the variety of bags offered by Krauser.
 A big thanks to Robert Zamojski for his great contribution.

-These 2 Krauser bag styles (40 liter Star and 25 liter Starlet) were offered from the mid ’70s up until the early ’90s.
+These 2 Krauser bag styles (40 liter Star and 25-liter Starlet) were offered from the mid-’70s up until the early ’90s.
 They are very versatile and can be adapted to most bikes.
 Both bag sizes use the same racks.
-Early on, these were cast aluminum and you could choose between a T Set (Luggage Rack) or the S Set (T/S holders only – no Luggage Rack).
-Sometime in the mid to late ’80s, they started offering a K Set, made from Polyamid (some sort of plastic).
+Early on, these were cast aluminum, and you could choose between a T Set (Luggage Rack) or the S Set (T/S holders only – no Luggage Rack).
+Sometime in the mid to late ’80s, they started offering a K Set, made from Polyamide, a plastic.
 This set is like a combined S and T set, containing both T/S holders and the Luggage Rack.
 Along with your rack kit, you also needed an A Kit for your particular bike (or the Universal one).
 This contained all the mounting straps and hardware specific to your bike.
 The Universal kit contained long top and bottom front straps that you could cut and bend to fit.
 If you only acquire the racks, making your own mounts from strap steel is not that difficult.
 Of the 2 bikes pictured, I used the model specific.
 A kit on one and made the straps for the other.

 Starlet and Star bags

 T set S set Universal A set

 Early Krauser mounts